Health Inspection Program

 You may download this handout (Word) for use when opening your facility for the season.

 Although the Health Inspection Program does not regulate henna tattoos as they are temporary tattoos, there are health concerns that we would like to make you aware of from the FDA.

 Temporary Tattoos, Henna/Mehndi, and "Black Henna": Fact Sheet

 The Health Inspection Program has prepared a series of questions and answers to assist those who are interested in starting a restaurant, bed and breakfast, hotel, tattoo parlor, or other facility licensed by the Program.
 Learn more.

 Policy for Sewage Holding Tanks for Campgrounds and Mobile Food Units

-This policy is written to specify the minimum construction standards and maximum tank liquid capacity for portable wastewater holding tanks used at campgrounds and mobile food takeout facilities without access to a direct sewer connection.
+This policy is written to specify the minimum construction standards and maximum tank liquid capacity for portable wastewater holding tanks used at campgrounds and mobile food takeout facilities (Word) without access to a direct sewer connection.
 This policy will include all campgrounds and mobile food takeout facilities licensed by the Health Inspection Program.

 Emergency Consultation and Disease Reporting hotline.

 In response to legislation that was passed and reflected in Title 22 §2501 which states "Private homes are not deemed or considered lodging places and subject to a license when not more than 5 rooms are let…" the Department wants to clarify that your B&B establishment 5 rooms or less kitchen is still regulated as an eating place by the Department of Health and Human Services as you are preparing and serving a breakfast meal.
 The lodging piece of your establishment is not inspected by the Department however, a license and inspection is required for eating establishments per Title 22 Chapter 562 §2492.